What is a Pituitary Adenoma?

 - Hormone testing — Urine and blood tests can show if you have an increase or decrease of hormones.

-- Imaging — Both magnetic resonance imaging (MRI) and computed tomography (CT) scans can be used to view the existence of a pituitary tumor.
+- Imaging — Both magnetic resonance imaging (MRI) and computed tomography (CT) scans can help find a pituitary tumor.

 Radiation

-Your doctor may suggest radiation after surgery or when surgery is too risky.
-Depending on the method, you may need to receive one dose or many over time.
-Your dose will be adjusted to match the shape and size of your unique tumor.
+Radiation is a treatment option after surgery or when surgery is not an option.
+We also treat pituitary tumors that recur (return repeatedly) with radiation.
+You may receive one dose of radiation or many over time.
+Your radiation dose is customized to match the shape and size of your tumor.

-Radiotherapy — This is a multi-step treatment approach over a period of weeks.
-You will receive more than five doses in the course of treatment.
+- Radiotherapy—This is a multi-step treatment approach over a period of weeks.
+You will receive more than five doses during treatment.

 Pituitary Tumor Surgery